ss43/WWPG_2021/manuals/exercise_bacterial/Task2_georeferencing.md

 ## Your task
 The Global Health Authority (GHA) has asked you to provide an overview of Salmonella enterica serovar Typhimurium in England and Wales, using retrospective samples.
 You will need to generate a whole-genome sequencing based tree from all 24 sequences and correlate this to the geography of the city.
 You will also look into the distribution of antimicrobial resistance and investigate the genetic basis for the resistance phenotype you identified in the laboratory.
 At the end of the task we will split into groups to discuss your findings.
 Each group will be provided a question to present to the other learners regarding what you can conclude from the data.

-The teams are the will be assigned on the day.
+The teams will be assigned on the day.
 Each team will have an instructor working with them to answer any questions.

 * You will need to compete the following steps to answer the research questions posed to you.
 * Phylogenetic analysis– SNP-calling and phylogenetic inference (1hr)